India sets up seaside "village" to nurture software start-ups

 Startup Village aims to pluck innovators from college campuses, and bring them into the fold after evaluating their business ideas.
 Many of its in-house entrepreneurs are in their mid-twenties.

-But critics are skeptical if Startup Village would be able to launch the next Infosys in India - or even be successful in its goal of incubating 1,000 online companies.
+But critics are sceptical if Startup Village would be able to launch the next Infosys in India - or even be successful in its goal of incubating 1,000 online companies.